Your Guide to Enjoying Montana’s Outdoors Safely and Responsibly

 Northwest Montana is home to grizzly and black bears, and while seeing bears in their natural habitat is thrilling, it’s important to view them from a safe distance.
-Beyond bears, be prepared to see moose, mountain lions, bobcats, elk, mountain goats, bighorn sheep, deer and wolves, to name a few!
+Beyond bears, be prepared to see moose, mountain lions, bobcats, elk, mountain goats, bighorn sheep, deer and wolves, to name a few.

 - Carry bear spray and know how to use it.
-Be sure you keep it in a location that’s easily accessible, like your belt or an easily accessible pocket; do not keep it in your backpack.
+Be sure you keep it in a location that’s easily accessible, like your belt or an open outside pocket (do not keep it in your backpack).
 Bear spray is available for purchase in many local stores, and you can rent it in Apgar Village and Glacier National Park.
 Learn how to use bear spray before you head out on the trails; you can watch the video here.

 - Hike in a group.

 - Let bears and wildlife know you’re there.
-Bears don’t want to see people in the wild and if they hear you coming, they’ll typically get out of the way.
+Bears don’t want to encounter people in the wild and if they hear you coming, they’ll typically get out of the way.
 Make noise – you can talk loudly, holler “Hey beaaaar!” or even clap to let them know you’re coming.

 - Be wise.
 If a bear is aggressive, it’s typically because they are protecting their babies or they have a food supply (like a moose or elk) nearby.
-Never turn and run from a bear — instead slowly back away and give it room.
+Never turn and run from a bear – instead slowly back away and give it room.
 If you encounter a bear on a trail, move out of his or her way and let them pass.
 Want to learn more?
 Glacier National Park and Montana Fish Wildlife & Parks have additional intel on how to have a safe visit to Montana.